- Search The Registry

 - About Us

 Nella Larsen was born on this date in 1891.
 She was a Black novelist.

 She was born Nellie Walker in Chicago.
 In 1909 Larsen left home to attend Fisk University.
 A year later, she traveled to Denmark and spent the next two years living with relatives and studying at the University of Copenhagen.
 Larsen studied nursing in New York, and in 1916 she returned south to Tuskegee Institute to become assistant superintendent of nurses.

 Unhappy in the South, Larsen returned to New York and worked as a nurse and a children's librarian for the next ten years.
 In 1919 she married Dr. Elmer Imes, a prominent physicist.
 Her marriage brought her into the upper classes of New York's Black society, including many writers who were already active in Harlem.

-Larsen, writer of the Harlem Renaissance and figure in the Black women's literary tradition was found dead in her apartment on March 30, 1964.
+Larsen, the writer of the Harlem Renaissance and figure in the Black women's literary tradition, was found dead in her apartment on March 30, 1964.
 Despite the obscurity at the end of her life, Larsen's reputation and writings have been resurrected.
-Contemporary critics now regard her as one of the most sophisticated and modern novelists to emerge and her two books are regarded as landmark examples of Black women's attempts to explain their complex identities.
+Contemporary critics now regard her as one of the most sophisticated and modern novelists.
+Her two books are landmark examples of Black women's attempts to explain their complex identities.

 The Face of Our Past

 Images of Black Women from Colonial America to the Present

 Edited by Kathleen Thompson and Hilary Mac Austin